rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 ## Content Security Policy (CSP)

+{% include tweet_quote.html quote_text="Content Security Policies tell the browser what content is authorised to execute on a Web App, and what will block." %}

 CSP is another major topic when it comes to Server-Browser security for Web Apps.
 At a high-level; Content Security Policies tell the browser what content is authorised to execute on a Web App, and what will block.
 Primarily, this can be used to prevent XSS, in which an attacker could place a `<script>` tag on your Web App.
 The Content-Security-Policy is a Server-Browser header that we can set to ensure our Server tells the Browser exactly which media, scripts, and their origins, we will allow to be executed on our Web app.